react-native-google-signin/google-signin/android-guide.md

 var { DeviceEventEmitter } = require('react-native');

 GoogleSignin.configure(
-  clientID, // your client ID
+  clientID, // your client ID (Android type)
   [], // additional scopes (email is the default)
 ); // somewhere in a componentDidMount.

+// Or if you want to get serverAuthToken GoogleSignin.configureWithServerClientId(
+  CLIENT_ID, // your client ID (Android type) SERVER_CLIENT_ID, // client ID from your backend server (Web type) [], // additional scopes (email is the default) calendar ); // somewhere in a componentDidMount.

 // Callback on sign-in errors